swcarpentry/website/_posts/2018/02/2018-02-28-lesson-infrastructure-subcommittee.md

 and
 provide a better experience for our learners during the workshop.
-All the details of this changes are covered in [this document](https://github.com/carpentries/lesson-infrastructure/blob/master/liep/001-git-for-windows-nano.md) that summarise many pull requests and issues over the last 6 months.
+All the details of this changes are covered in [this document](https://github.com/carpentries/lesson-infrastructure/blob/master/liep/001-git-for-windows-nano.md) which summarises many pull requests and issues over the last 6 months.

 ## Workshop Installation Instructions

 In January,
-a [blog post was published](https://software-carpentry.org/blog/2018/01/proposal-workshop-template.html) with a proposal to enhancement the process to customize the installation instructions at the workshop page.
+a [blog post was published](https://software-carpentry.org/blog/2018/01/proposal-workshop-template.html) with a proposal to enhance the process of customizing the installation instructions on the workshop page.
-After a initial round of feedback,
+After an initial round of feedback,
 Raniere Silva,
 François Michonneau
 and